HomeStudiosDIY/Proxmox/README.md

 <a id="Hardware_Needed_for_Proxmox"></a>
-## Hardware to run Proxmox on
+## Hardware to run Proxmox:

-Hardware to run Proxmox
+Hardware you can use to run Proxmox on.
+I have listed three different types and there uses.

-Demo system
+Demo System:
-HP ProDesk 405 G4 Mini
-CPU: Ryzen 5 PRO 2400GE (QUAD CORE)
-SSD: 256GB SSD
-RAM: 16GB DDR4

 Other once I have done for friends